shliamin/JS-Coord-Finder/README.md

 2. The user can see in real time the change in the coordinates of the plane, depending on the movement along it with the mouse cursor

-3. You can draw and delete objects on the plane (spheres, lines)
+3. You can draw and delete objects on the plane (spheres, lines, triangles)

 4. You can see the real-time measured length of the line segments drawn on the plane

+5. You can see the real-time measured area of the triangles drawn on the plane